-Math Mammoth offers a few different options, but the primary thing to know is that the Light Blue Series is a complete core curriculum for grades one through six (with a pre-algebra course for grade seven in development) while the Blue Series is supplemental.
+Math Mammoth offers a few different options, but the primary thing to know is that the Light Blue Series is a complete core curriculum for grades one through seven while the Blue Series is supplemental.
 The Blue Series’ content is almost identical to that of the Light Blue Series, but it is arranged and sold in small, topical units rather than as grade-level texts—great for those who need to focus on a single topic like fractions.

-Math Mammoth can be purchased in printed-book format, on CDs, or as downloadable files.
+Math Mammoth can be purchased in printed-book format or as downloadable files.
 Printed books are purchased through Lulu or Rainbow Resource Center on the internet.
-(Links are on the Math Mammoth web site.)
+(Links are on the Math Mammoth website.)
 Most users purchase the downloadable versions, probably because of both convenience and cost.
-The price for downloads is fantastic; and it is even better if you buy the bundle for Grade One through Grade Six.
+The price for downloads is fantastic; and it is even better if you buy the bundle for Grade One through Grade Seven.
 For those with downloading problems, all grade levels can be purchased on CD-ROMs.
 Keep in mind that you can print out the pages from either the download or the CD-ROM over and over again to be used with all children in your family.

 While topics are presented in an order somewhat similar to most other programs, there are some purposeful differences.
 The scope and sequence is challenging, but not quite as much so as Singapore Math.
 For example, fractions are introduced at the end of Grade Three, and decimals in Grade Four.
 Both receive extensive attention in Grade Five.
 However, decimals are more thoroughly developed before the presentation of multiplication and division of fractions so that the concepts are intertwined in a very sensible fashion.
 By the first half of Grade Five, students are already prepared to solve problems such as (3,000 + 36)/(9 − 3)!